JOJ0/synadm/README.md

 ## Usage

-Use the online help of the main command:
+Get help information for the top level commands by running:

 ```
 synadm -h
 ```

-and of the available subcommands:
+Similar to subcommands:

 ```
 synadm version -h